harleydutton/tabula-rasa/README.md

 ## Formatting
-- table of contents with links to section headers
-- legend detailing formatting choices
-- include one definition for terms
+- include definition for terms
 - include examples for things
 - sections should contain links to other sections they reference
 - only one chart or table per page